 Due to drug addiction impacting so many aspects of a person’s life one type of treatment does not work for everyone.
 Rehab clinics work to individualize each person’s treatment in order to help them detox, recover, develop a drug-free lifestyle, and abstain from further drug use.
-Call us today.

 Is it Abuse or Addiction?

 Drug abuse typically starts in adolescence, with the use of alcohol or prescription opiates.
 The use of drugs or alcohol is usually for social reasons and does not cause a person to experience significant changes in their life.
-Substance abuse is a maladaptive pattern of substance use that does not result in substance dependence.
+Substance use disorder is a maladaptive pattern of substance use that does not result in substance dependence.
 Upon repeated use, drug abuse can lead to addiction.

 Drug addiction, also known as substance use disorder, is a chronic disease that is characterized by uncontrollable drug-seeking behaviors and use, despite the potentially life-threatening consequences.
 As time passes, a person will become dependent on the drug, needing more and more of the drug to get the same high and without it, they will feel sick.
 Attempts to quit using can cause a person to experience intense cravings and other withdrawal symptoms.